abinit/abinit/doc/tutorial/index.md

   * [The obsolete tutorial on temperature dependence of the electronic structure](tdepes) presents the computation of the temperature dependence of the electronic structure, the zero-point motion effect, the lifetime/broadening of eigenenergies.
+### MULTIBINIT

+  * [The first tutorial on MULTIBINIT](multibinit) presents the MULTIBINIT project
+  * [The first tutorial on MULTIBINIT](lattice_model) presents the basic use of the MULTIBINIT application, how to build a harmonic model by using a second-principles approach for lattice dynamics simulations based on atomic potentials fitted on first-principles calculations.

+  * [The second tutorial on MULTIBINIT](spin_model) presents how to build a spin model and run spin dynamics in MULTIBINIT.

 ### MBPT-related tutorials
 **There is another additional group of tutorials on many-body perturbation